MLA In Text Citation & Parenthetical Guide

 What is the Difference?

-An MLA in-text citation is when the author’s name is used in the text of the sentence.
+A narrative MLA in-text citation is when the author’s name is used in the text of the sentence.
 At the end of the sentence, in parentheses, is the page number where the information was found.

 Here is an example: